 The High Lake deposit, located north of Izok, has a classified Mineral Resource of 17.2 million tonnes at 3.4% zinc and 2.3% copper.

 Landing on ice at the High Lake exploration camp

-The Izok Corridor Project is expected to provide a number of economic benefits to Nunavut including the creation of employment, business opportunities, skills development and the payment of taxes to the federal, territorial and Inuit governments.
+Should the project proceed to development, it is expected to provide a number of economic benefits to Nunavut including the creation of employment, business opportunities, skills development and the payment of taxes to the federal, territorial and Inuit governments.